 |SSM Cardinal Glennon Children's Medical Center|

-Having a learning disability doesn't mean you can't learn.
+If you have a learning problem, it doesn't mean you can't learn.
 But you'll need some help and you'll need to work extra hard.
 If you have a learning disability, such as dyslexia or dyscalculia (serious trouble with math), remember that you are not slow or dumb.

-Learning disabilities happen because of the way a person's brain takes in and processes information.
-As a result, people learn differently.
+Learning problems happen because of the way the brain takes in and processes information.
+As a result, some people learn differently.
 The trick will be figuring out how you learn best.

 There are people who know how to do just that.
 Your parents and teachers can help you and they can find you a learning specialist or a school psychologist.
 These professionals can help figure out what a kid's learning problem is — and come up with ideas for how to make it better.